Brockville Ontario Speedway: History

 On November 4, 2010, the Brockville & District Chamber of Commerce awarded The BOS with the Small Business of the Year Award, and praised the speedway as "one of the crown jewels of the North American motorsport world."

 On July 29, 2011, the prestige World of Outlaws Sprint Car series made its first trip to The BOS during a three-race Canadian tour.
 Many top-tier sprint drivers including 20-time WoO Sprint Car Champion Steve Kinser, and four-time Champ Donny Schatz were in attendance.
 Paul McMahan won the inaugural event, after three-time series champ Sammy Swindell had a tire issue with a few laps remaining.
 2010 WoO Champion Jason Meyers ran the fastest lap ever recorded on the small track with a time of 10.923 seconds.
 The series brought in thousands of fans - upwards of 3500 - which is likely the biggest crowd ever to watch an event at the speedway.

 The 2014 season saw another first as the track hosted the opening event of the Big Block Modified Super DirtCar Series, the seventh appearance of the series at the facility.

+On October 17, 2025, during the Fall Nationals, the Big Block Modified track record was broken three times in a single evening.
+Darren Smith first surpassed the existing record during time trials with a lap time of 13.785 seconds, eclipsing the previous record of 13.824 seconds set by Brett Hearn exactly ten years earlier.
+In the first heat race, Jack Lehner briefly claimed the new record with a 13.751-second lap, before Matt Sheppard lowered the mark further to 13.727 seconds to set the new benchmark later in the same heat.

 Weekly classes that run at the track include Modified, Sportsman, Rookie Sportsman, Street Stock, Rookies and Crate Sprints.
 A Vintage Modified class also runs every other week.
 The Sprint Car division was added in 2021.
 The track ran a Pro-Stock division from 1994 to 2001.
 Special shows during the year feature the Big Block Modifieds and Late Models.

-Past Track Champions
+Past track champions

 †Paine drove a Big Block car, and O'Brien drove a Small Block, therefore named champions of each class.